amantalwar04/training/docs/Working-with-GitHub.md

 <h1>Create a branch</h1>

-1. On GitHub, navigate to the main page of the https://github.com/Xilinx/TechDocs repository.
+1. On GitHub, navigate to the main page of the GitHub repository.
 2. Click the branch selector menu.
 3. Type the branch name.
-For details on branches, see the [GitHub Workflow](https://github.com/Xilinx/TechDocs/wiki/GitHub-workflow)
+For details on branches, see the [GitHub Workflow](GitHub-workflow.md)
 4. Press <b>Enter</b>.

 <h1>Start a Review</h1>